 6. Canon Rebel T6i / 750D

 One solid value in Canon’s lineup of entry-level DSLRs today is the Rebel T6i / EOS 750D, released in February 2015.
-Perhaps because of this camera’s age, Canon has been putting some impressive discounts on the T6i, which now sells for just $600 with a kit lens (though fewer and fewer sites are selling it new with a lens, probably because Canon’s inventory is being replaced with the newer T7i).
+Perhaps because of this camera’s age, Canon has been putting some impressive discounts on the T6i, which now sells for just $560 with a kit lens (though you won’t always be able to find it selling new with a lens, probably because Canon’s inventory is being replaced with the newer T7i).

 This camera ticks a lot of the right boxes: 24 megapixel sensor (though the older one), 19 autofocus points, 5 FPS shooting, and a tilt-flip touchscreen.
 The T6i does not have dual pixel AF, however, which does harm its prospects for video.
-And keep in mind that the 24 megapixel sensor is Canon’s older version, which doesn’t perform quite as well as its competition in low light (including the Nikon and Pentax cameras on this list).
+And keep in mind that the 24 megapixel sensor is Canon’s older version, which doesn’t perform quite as well as its competition in low light (including the Nikon and Pentax cameras on this list, plus the newer Canons).

-One camera with slightly better specifications is the Canon Rebel SL3 from 2019 (ranked #2 below).
-That camera is only $50 more.
-The two cameras have similar specifications overall, but the SL3 is smaller and lighter, making it easier to carry along.
+One camera with noticeably better specifications is the Canon Rebel SL3 from 2019 (ranked #1 below).
+That camera is $90 more.
+The SL3 is smaller and lighter, making it easier to carry along.
 It also has much better battery life and Canon’s dual pixel AF, as well as better video features (4K and 1080p 60 fps video shooting vs just 1080p 30 fps) – not to mention the newer 24 megapixel sensor rather than the older version.
-The only real advantage of the T6i over the SL3 is that it has 19 autofocus points versus 9, which will steer some photographers to the T6i’s corner, but I believe is not enough of a difference to matter for most photographers.
-Overall, I believe the SL3 is a better camera if you’re planning on a Canon, and the price difference is minimal.
+The only real advantage of the T6i over the SL3 is that it has 19 autofocus points versus 9, which is not enough to steer most photographers to the T6i.

 There is also a version of the T6i with a slightly more advanced layout called the Canon T6s.
 It has two dials and a top LCD, but otherwise is identical to the T6i.
 However, it sells for $650 body only (so you’d need to buy the lens separately), which means it is overpriced by comparison.
 I don’t think it’s worth considering unless you find a deal that brings it within $50-75 of the T6i in price, including a lens.